 - Do you feel pressure, heaviness, tightness or pain in your chest?

-- Does exercise or physical exertion worsen your symptoms?
+- Does exercise or activity worsen your symptoms?

 - Does anything improve your symptoms?